-Texts: Elementary Statistics with Finite Mathematics, Custom Edition for Syracuse University, Math 121 & 122, and the Minitab Manual that goes with the 11th edition of Elementary Statistics by Mario F. Triola.
+Texts: Elementary Statistics with Finite Mathematics, Custom Edition for Syracuse University, Math 121 & 122 (taken from "Elementary Statistics" by Mario F. Triola, 12th edition and "Finite Mathematics" by Lial, Greenwell, and Ritchey, 10th edition) and the Minitab Manual that goes with the 12th edition of "Elementary Statistics" (Triola).

-Computer Labs: Some class days are designated as "Computer".
-These meet in the Mathematics Department Computer Laboratory, Carnegie 100.
-There will be computer lab assignments to be done during these computer class times, which you must hand in to be graded.
-Please bring your text book, laboratory manual, and calculator to these computer class times.
+Computer Labs: When you registered for this course you should have also registered for a recitation section that goes with it.
+These meet in either Carnegie 100 or Physics 115.
+Check your schedule to see which.
+There will be computer lab assignments to be done during 13 of these recitation times, which you must hand in to be graded.
+All 13 computer labs count toward your grade.
+Attendance at all 13 computer labs is required.
+Please bring your textbook, laboratory manual, and calculator to these recitations.